Residency/fellowship in neurodevelopmental disabilities

 - Knowledge and skill in behavioral pediatrics, child psychiatry and psychopharmacology

-The Center provides a comprehensive array of child development clinics plus the rich offerings of Oregon's Services for Children with Special Health Needs (OSCSHN) clinics, conducted jointly in the CDRC.
+The clinical setting of the IDD is the Child Development and Rehabilitation Center (CDRC), which comprises a comprehensive array of child development clinics plus the rich offerings of the Oregon Center for Children and Youth with Special Health Needs (OCCYSHN) clinics, conducted jointly in the CDRC.
 The clinical programs include the following:

-Additional clinical programs on and off the OHSU campus include the adult neurology programs, Shriners Hospital clinics, physical medicine and rehabilitation clinics, private behavioral pediatrics clinics, Eugene CDRC clinics, community developmental (CCN) clinics, and many others.
+Additional clinical programs on and off the OHSU campus include the adult neurology programs, Shriners Hospital clinics, physical medicine and rehabilitation clinics, psychiatry and behavioral pediatrics clinics, Eugene CDRC clinics, OCCYSHN community developmental clinics, and many others.

 In the clinical arena the trainee is given responsibility commensurate with his or her experience.
 Extensive observation facilities encourage unobtrusive faculty-trainee supervision and feedback as well as the appreciation for the techniques of other disciplines.
-Participation in community programs is considered to be a vital component, where trainees have the opportunity for further clinical experience, particularly in terms of interventions and various treatment techniques.
+Participation in community programs is considered to be a vital component, where trainees have the opportunity for further clinical experience in the context of various communities that have differing populations and different resources.
 Parent education programs accompany many of these programs.
-Individual, mentored research activity is an essential element of each fellow training experience.
+Individual, mentored research activity is an essential element of each NDD resident's training experience.

 Interdisciplinary seminars and conferences provide a forum for didactic instruction and discussion in the same goal areas outlined previously.
 The Neuroscience Seminar is the central classroom session for NDD and Child Neurology residents/fellows and is jointly organized by Child Neurology, Neuroradiology, and Neurodevelopmental Pediatrics.
 Trainees are invited to attend the journal clubs conducted by other disciplines.
 In addition, the Neurodevelopmental Disabilities trainee is encouraged to attend appropriate conferences from the wide variety offered by the OHSU Neurology and Pediatrics Departments.